-Table C301.1 provides a listing of the counties within the southeastern United States that fall south and east of the white dashed line that appears in the map in Figure C301.1.
+Table C301.1 provides a listing of the counties within the southeastern United States that fall below the white dashed line that appears in the map in Figure C301.1.
 The warm-humid climate designation includes parts of eight states and also covers all of Florida, Hawaii and the U.S. territories.
 Table C301.3(1) provides the details that were used to determine the classification of the warm-humid designation for the counties.